DATED Monday 15th November 2021

 1.3 A person includes a natural person, corporate or unincorporated body (whether or not having separate legal personality) and that person’s personal representatives, successors and permitted assigns.

-1.4 Any documents referred to in this agreement form part of this agreement and shall have effect as if set out in full in the body of this agreement.
-Any reference to this agreement includes any document referred to in it.
+1.4 Any documents referred to in these terms and conditions form part of these terms and conditions and shall have effect as if set out in full in the body of these terms and conditions.
+Any reference to these terms and conditions includes any document referred to in it.

 1.5 A reference to a company shall include any company, corporation or other body corporate, wherever and however incorporated or established.